Excavator (microarchitecture)

-AMD Excavator Family 15h is a microarchitecture developed by AMD to succeed Steamroller Family 15h for use in AMD APU processors and normal CPUs.
-On October 12, 2011, AMD revealed Excavator to be the code name for the fourth-generation Bulldozer-derived core.
+The Excavator Family 15h is an x86-64 CPU microarchitecture developed by AMD for use in the company's CPU and APU CPUs, with commercial sales beginning in 2015.
+Excavator is the fourth and last microarchitecture derived from Bulldozer, and shares the same 28 nm manufacturing process with its predecessor, the Steamroller.
+It was succeeded by the Zen microarchitecture in early 2017.

-The Excavator-based APU for mainstream applications is called Carrizo and was released in 2015.
-The Carrizo APU is designed to be HSA 1.0 compliant.
+The Excavator-based Carrizo chip is HSA 1.0 compliant.
 An Excavator-based APU and CPU variant named Toronto for server and enterprise markets was also produced.

-Excavator was the final revision of the "Bulldozer" family, with two new microarchitectures replacing Excavator a year later.
-Excavator was succeeded by the x86-64 Zen architecture in early 2017.

 Architecture

 Excavator added hardware support for new instructions such as AVX2, BMI2 and RDRAND.

 Excavator is designed using High Density (aka "Thin") Libraries normally used for GPUs to reduce electric energy consumption and die size, delivering a 30 percent increase in efficient energy use.
 Excavator can process up to 15% more instructions per clock compared to AMD's previous core Steamroller.

 AMD's Fusion Controller Hub has been discontinued since the release of the Carrizo series of CPUs as it has been integrated into the same die as the rest of the CPU.